timurrrr/OpenSportsCar/README.md

 ### Hardware suggestions

-Providing the performance-related CAN data through the OBD-II port is the best option as there are many existing performance tools available on the market (such as AIM Solo DL, OBDLink Bluetooth dongles, etc.) that allow plug-and-play connectivity at the lowest possible cost to the user.
+Providing the performance-related CAN data through the OBD-II port is the best option, as many performance tools (e.g., AIM Solo DL, OBDLink Bluetooth dongles) already available on the market provide plug-and-play connectivity at the lowest possible cost to the user.

-While it's understandable that car manufacturers want/need to isolate the internal data networks of their cars from data sent by potentially malicioius devices plugged into the OBD-II port, this doesn't prevent _relaying_ pre-selected internal data from the internal CAN networks to the OBD-II port.
-If there are concerns over undesired access of OBD-II devices to the underlying data (e.g. an OBD-II dongle provided by an insurance company shouldn't monitor the RPM?), the user can be given control over whether the CAN data is relayed to the OBD-II by using a toggle in the Settings menu of the infotainment system.
+While it's understandable that car manufacturers want/need to isolate the internal data networks of their cars from data sent by potentially malicious devices plugged into the OBD-II port, this doesn't prevent _relaying_ pre-selected internal data from the internal CAN networks to the OBD-II port.
+If there are concerns over undesired access of OBD-II devices to the underlying data (e.g., an OBD-II dongle provided by an insurance company shouldn't monitor the RPM?), the user can be given control over whether the CAN data is relayed to the OBD-II by using a toggle in the Settings menu of the infotainment system.

-This option should be possible to retrofit to some existing car models over a software update, but it's understandable that in some cars this is either infeasible, or too complicated to do at scale.
+This option should be possible to retrofit to some existing car models over a software update, but it's understandable that in some cars this is either infeasible or too complicated to do at scale.

-If providing data through the OBD-II port is not an option, there should be an easily accessible connector port ([example](https://github.com/timurrrr/ft86/blob/main/can_bus/gen2.md#dcm-connector)) with the CAN bus, 12V power and Ground available to the user.
-As car manufacturers have the best understanding of the CAN bus of the cars that they make, they can make a performance part such as a T-style wiring harness that can be installed to provide such a port on an existing car.
+If providing data through the OBD-II port is not an option, there should be an easily accessible connector port ([example](https://github.com/timurrrr/ft86/blob/main/can_bus/gen2.md#dcm-connector)) with the CAN bus, 12V power, and Ground available to the user.
+As car manufacturers have the best understanding of the CAN bus of their cars, they can make a performance part such as a T-style wiring harness that can be installed to provide such a port on an existing car.
 If desired, this port can also be equipped with a simple CAN relay so that data can only be _read_ from the port, but anything sent over this port into the car is ignored.

 ### User education suggestions

-Besides simply exposing the data electronically, it's also important for car enthusiats to be able to interpret that data correctly.
+Besides simply exposing the data electronically, car enthusiats also need to be able to interpret that data correctly.
 [Here](https://github.com/timurrrr/RaceChronoDiyBleDevice/blob/master/can_db/mazda_mx5_nd.md)
 is an example of documentation on how to interpret data available on the CAN bus of a Mazda MX-5.

-Unfortunately, the status quo is that data encoding for every car model has to be reverse engineered, which involves a lot of effort, introduces inaccuraccies due to the amount of guesswork involved, and on top of that it's hard to effective spread such knowledge with other members of the car community.
+Unfortunately, the status quo is that data encoding for every car model has to be reverse-engineered, which involves a lot of effort and introduces inaccuracies due to the amount of guesswork involved.
+On top of that, it's hard to effectively spread such inherently incomplete and occasionally changing knowledge with other car enthusiasts.

-Instead, makers of sports cars should document what's the best way to connect third party performance data monitors / loggers and how to decode the data.
+Instead, makers of sports cars should document the best way to connect third-party performance data monitors/loggers and how to decode the data.

 ## Data availability tiers table

 Below is a table that specifies the tiers that some car models qualify for.
-Note that any of these cars can be promoted to a better tier as more information about them is discovered, or in case of software and/or hardware updates.
+Note that any of these cars can be promoted to a better tier as more information about them is discovered or in case of software and/or hardware updates.

 Car model  | Model years | Tier | Links | Notes